Online and Washington D.C.

 Ph.D.
 International Psychology, Organizations and Systems Concentration

-Students seeking admissions to the Organizations and Systems concentration must enter with a master’s degree from a regionally accredited institution and show evidence of an undergraduate or graduate course in Statistics, AND two (2) courses of undergraduate or graduate psychology coursework with grade of “C” or better.
-One course may be completed at The Chicago School under the Progression Requirement policy described below, and must be completed during the first semester of the program.
-Applicants with more than one course (2 or 3) to complete may fulfill the requirements at The Chicago School through the completion of Preparatory Coursework.
+Students seeking admissions to the Organizations and Systems concentration must enter with a master’s degree from a regionally accredited institution and show evidence of an undergraduate or graduate course in Statistics, and two (2) courses of undergraduate or graduate psychology coursework (with grade of “C” or better), which may be met through progression requirements outlined below.

-Applicants who are required to complete Preparatory Coursework may choose from the following options available at TCSPP:
+Applicants who are required to complete Progression Coursework may choose from the following options available at TCSPP:

 - BA 300 - Fundamentals of Psychology